Skip to main content

 Loading editor...

-System Messages — Giving Your AI a Personality
+System Messages — Programming AI Behavior

-The messages list supports three roles, and this is where the real power lives:
+The messages list supports three roles:

-• `"system"` — Background instructions that shape every response.
+• "system" — Background instructions that shape every response.
 The end user never sees this, but it controls tone, format, and scope.

-• `"user"` — The question or input from the person using your app.
+• "user" — The question or input from the person using your app.

 Without a system message